 Would you classify yourself as a growth hacker?

 This has meant that growth has depended not just on getting our digital platform right, but getting our offline marketing, our physical events and our partnerships spot on too.
-Getting both the digital and nondigital pistons firing is a always a real test.
+Getting both the digital and nondigital pistons firing is always a real test.

 Are the skillsets the same for a conventional growth hacker or do they differ?